ftsrg/gazer/doc/Checks.md

     {}

     virtual bool mark(llvm::Function&) override;
-    virtual llvm::StringRef getCheckName() const override;
     virtual llvm::StringRef getErrorDescription() const override;
 };
 ```

 The virtual function `mark` is used to insert the error calls into a function, while `getErrorDescription` should return a short,
 user-friendly error message if the check is violated (such as "Assertion failure", "Division by zero", etc.).
-The function `getCheckName` is used to identify checks through the command line.

 Error calls are represented with Gazer's `gazer.error_code` function.
 It requires a single operand, which is an error code unique for the given check.